nils-wisiol/dns-downgrade-attack/README.md

 Test zones are created for a number of different algorithms, key sizes, NSEC versions, and delegation status.

+For each combination of algorithm, key size, and NSEC version, correctly delegated and insecurely delegated (i.e., no DS records at the parent zone) are created.
+Also, an insecure delegation (i.e., an unsigned child zone) is created.

 For NSEC3, the recommendations of https://datatracker.ietf.org/doc/html/draft-hardaker-dnsop-nsec3-guidance are used, i.e. no salt is used, and the number of iterations is set to 1.